Continuous Symmetry Breaking in a Two-dimensional Rydberg Array

-The staggered light-shift allows us to prepare a N\'eel product state (see Methods Sec.~\ref{SubSM:SPAM_errors}) by sweeping a global microwave pulse across the resonance of the A-sublattice spins (Fig.~\ref{fig:fig1}b).
-Starting from the N\'eel configuration, we then dynamically prepare a variety of highly-correlated, quantum many-body states (for a discussion of an alternative preparation approach, see Methods Sec.~\ref{SubSM:adiabatic_alternative}).
-Our main strategy is to ramp down the staggered field as a function of time, either abruptly or adiabatically (Fig.~\ref{fig:fig1}c).
-In the adiabatic case, for $\delta(t) > 0$, the ramp prepares low-temperature ferromagnetic states of $H_{\rm XY}$.
-Meanwhile, for $\delta(t) < 0$, so that the initial state is anti-aligned with the local field, the adiabatic ramp prepares {\it negative} temperature states of $H_{\rm XY}$ or equivalently, low-temperature antiferromagnetic states of $-H_{\rm XY}$ (Fig.~\ref{fig:fig1}d)~\cite{sorensenAdiabaticPreparationManybody2010}.
-Note that in the thermodynamic limit of both cases, a quantum phase transition is expected to occur at some critical $\delta_c^{\textrm{FM/AFM}}$, between the N\'eel configuration and the XY order (Methods~\ref{SubSM:QPT}).
+Starting from this configuration, we dynamically prepare highly-correlated, quantum many-body states by ramping down as a function of time the laser field producing the staggered light-shifts, either abruptly or adiabatically (Fig.~\ref{fig:fig1}c) (for a discussion of an alternative preparation approach, see Methods Sec.~\ref{SubSM:adiabatic_alternative}).
+In the adiabatic case, for $\delta(t) > 0$, the ramp connects the N\'eel configuration to the low-temperature ferromagnetic states of $H_{\rm XY}$, as shown in Fig.~\ref{fig:fig1}d.
+Meanwhile, for $\delta(t) < 0$, the adiabatic ramp prepares {\it negative} temperature states of $H_{\rm XY}$ or equivalently, low-temperature antiferromagnetic states of $-H_{\rm XY}$ (Fig.~\ref{fig:fig1}d)~\cite{sorensenAdiabaticPreparationManybody2010}.
+In the thermodynamic limit of both cases, a quantum phase transition is expected to occur at some critical $\delta_c^{\textrm{FM/AFM}}$, between the N\'eel configuration and the XY order (Methods~\ref{SubSM:QPT}).

 To investigate the XY ferromagnet, we begin with a $6 \times 7$ lattice and utilize an exponential ramp profile, $\delta(t)\approx \delta_0 e^{- t/\tau}$, with $\delta_0 = 2\pi \times 15~$MHz and $\tau =0.3~\mu$s.
-As depicted in Fig.~\ref{fig:fig2}a, for both sublattices, the on-site $z$-magnetization decreases toward zero, with a residual late-time offset arising from experimental imperfections (see Methods Sec.~\ref{SubSM:Decoherence}).
+As depicted in Fig.~\ref{fig:fig2}a, for both sublattices, the on-site $z$-magnetization, $2\sum_{i\in A/B} \langle \sigma^z_i\rangle/N$, obtained by averaging over many realizations of the experiment, decreases toward zero, with a residual late-time offset arising from experimental imperfections (see Methods Sec.~\ref{SubSM:Decoherence}).
 This is consistent with the XY ferromagnet, which orders in the equatorial plane, but by itself, is insufficient to diagnose the phase.
-Indeed, quenching the staggered field (in less than $100~$ns) leads to a near infinite temperature state, which also exhibits a magnetization that rapidly relaxes to zero (lighter curves, Fig.~\ref{fig:fig2}a).
+Indeed, quenching the staggered light-shifts (in less than $100~$ns) leads to a near infinite temperature state, which also exhibits a magnetization that rapidly relaxes to zero (lighter curves, Fig.~\ref{fig:fig2}a).